2 officers shot in Louisville during protests, expected to recover

 President Trump also tweeted about the shooting.

-Protests are currently going on in Louisville after all three police officers were cleared of charges in the death of Breonna Taylor.
+Protests began in Louisville after all three police officers were cleared of charges in the death of Breonna Taylor.
 A curfew of 9 p.m.
 EST is being enforced.

 This story is developing.
 Refresh for updates.